FREQUENTLY ASKED QUESTIONS

 You may check the status of your application online.
-Once the Review Notification Date has passed, you will be able to see your scores and comments.
+You will be able to see your scores and comments approximately 1 week after the Review Complete date.
 If your application was not reviewed, you will be able to see why.

 If I do not receive an award when can I reapply?